IagoFAlen/IagoFAlen/README.md

 ---

+### 🛡️ Pentesting & Security

+I'm studying offensive security with a focus on network protocols, vulnerability exploitation, and system analysis.
+I enjoy understanding how systems fail and how to detect, prevent, and explore those failures from an ethical hacking perspective.

+- Network enumeration and packet analysis
+- Exploit development and privilege escalation
+- Red Team labs and real-world attack simulation
+- Active learner at TryHackMe → [SirFAlen](https://tryhackme.com/p/SirFAlen)

+---

 ### 📂 Projects

 - Adaptive neural network in C with dynamic layers, backpropagation, and skill-level prediction
-- Product recommendation system using sentence embeddings and category hierarchy (Transformers)
+- Product recommendation system using sentence embeddings and category hierarchy
 - Design system using TypeScript and Stitches for responsive, customizable UI
-- Mobile app for matchmaking and review, with React Native, Node.js backend and PostgreSQL database
+- Mobile app for book organization and review, with Node.js backend and PostgreSQL database

 ---